julieta-salvado-globant/property-merge/README.md

 [Confluent](https://www.confluent.io) provides Cloud Kafka and Avro support.
 Anyway, bat files do not work in the official release.
 You can find an improvement release here (but you can’t start the schema-registry): https://github.com/renukaradhya/confluentplatform

 # POC code
-Two alternative stream processors are included in the code.
+Two alternative stream processing applications are included in the code.

 ## First version
 The code includes a simple `StreamProcessingApplication` that joins strings from three topics (“title”, “test” and “location”) and concatenates those strings when one of them changes.